Evolution of Preferences in Multiple Populations: The Model

-To enable a comparison with the single-population setting introduced in \citet{eDek-jEly-oYil:ep}, hereafter~DEY, information about opponents' types is described as follows.
-For every $i\in N$, player~$i$ observes the opponents' preferences with probability $p\in [0, 1]$, and knows only the joint distribution $\mu_{-i}$ over the opponents' preferences with probability $1 - p$. \footnote{Here, partial observability is used to model the noise in the cases of perfect observability and no observability.
+Regarding the information about opponents' types, we follow \citet{eDek-jEly-oYil:ep}, hereafter~DEY; we assume that each player~$i$ observes the opponents' preferences with probability $p\in [0, 1]$, and knows only the joint distribution $\mu_{-i}$ over the opponents' preferences with probability $1 - p$.\footnote{ Here, partial observability is used to model the noise in the two extreme cases, perfect observability and no observability.
 For simplicity, we ignore the possibility that an individual has complete information about the preferences of some of the opponents and has incomplete information about the preferences of the others.
-We emphasize that the difference in the two noise settings does not affect our results.} The degree of observability $p$ is an exogenous parameter indicating the level of observation, and is common knowledge among all players.
+We emphasize that the difference in the two kinds of noise settings does not affect our results.} The degree of observability $p$ is an exogenous parameter indicating the level of observation, and is common knowledge among all players.
 But the two realizations, called \emph{perfect observability} and \emph{no observability}, are private and independent across players.
-In every round, each player chooses a best response to the expected actions of others under a given degree of observability, which can be described as an $n$-player Bayesian game.
-Such a game is denoted by $\Gamma_p(\mu)$ and called a \emph{subjective game}; the pair $(G,\Gamma_p(\mu))$ is referred to as an \emph{environment}.
+In every match, each player chooses his best response to the expected behavior of others under a given degree of observability.
+Such an $n$-player Bayesian game (which we will use to derive behavioral strategies) is denoted by $\Gamma_p(\mu)$ and called a \emph{subjective game}; the pair $(G,\Gamma_p(\mu))$ is referred to as an \emph{environment}.